AntiElephantMine/FalloutWordGame/README.txt

 NOTES:

--Probably doesn't work on anything but Windows.
+-Probably doesn't work on anything but Windows 64-bit systems.
 -Make sure all the WordFiles and ConfigFiles folders are kept in the same directory as FalloutWordGame.exe -Inside config.txt I would probably only mess about with wordAmount, gridNo, maxSpeed, perRow or rolloutSpeed.
 The values for the other variables need to be within specific ranges for correct program behaviour.